1. Home

 • You must add incremental section_head and section_content fields, as well as increment the count of sections.
 For longer accordions and tabs, this can be complex and lead to hard-to-find errors.

-• If you ever quote your text (i.e. Click “More Options”), you have to swap the encapsulating characters from quotes to commas.
+• If you ever quote your text (i.e. Click “More Options”), you have to swap the encapsulating characters from double quotes to inverted commas.

-• Vice-versa if you ever use commas (i.e. UVM’s Admissions department)
+• The opposite is true if you ever use an apostrophe (i.e. UVM’s Admissions department).

-• It’s a big block of text, which can be difficult to parse or troubleshoot when creating content.
+• It’s a big block of text, which can be difficult to parse or troubleshoot when updating content.

 Just don’t use them.
 Use toggles instead.